SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 Welcome to our [course](https://open.sap.com/courses/s4h13) on creating and delivering game changing cloud-native SAP S/4HANA extensions.
 This page explains how to use our example code repository and provides setup instructions.
-For each unit, we provide links to the complementary material and other information that help you to succeed in the do-it-yourself tasks of this course.
+In the section [Example Code and Additional Material](#example-code-and-additional-material), there are links to the complementary material and other information that help you to succeed in the do-it-yourself tasks of this course.
+Please follow this section unit by unit while watching the videos of the openSAP course.

 ## Requirements

 During the course, we use IntelliJ IDEA for editing the code of our Java projects.
 You can get your free copy of the community edition [on this website](https://www.jetbrains.com/idea/download/).

+Please follow the instructions outlined in [this blog post](https://blogs.sap.com/2017/05/15/step-1-with-sap-s4hana-cloud-sdk-set-up/) to install the JDK and Maven using a package manager on Windows or macOS.

 You will need the following on your local machine to build and deploy the application: